How to scrape Google AI Mode: citation pills + place cards

 <button data-icl-uuid="uuid-12345" data-amic="true">[1]</button>

-Multi-source Citations:
+Multi-source citations:

 # Extract citation pills with UUID mapping